Belgicism (French)

-Certain words used in Belgium that are not used in Standard French are also found in northern France and in Switzerland, for example chicon (Belgian endive) and septante ('seventy', unlike the vigesimal soixante-dix, or 'sixty-ten', used in France.)
-In these cases, these words are sometimes not classified as being solely belgicisms.
+Certain words used in Belgium that are not used in Standard French are also found in northern France and in Switzerland.
+For example, chicon (English: Belgian endive) and septante (English: 'seventy', unlike the vigesimal soixante-dix, or 'sixty-ten', used in France.)
+In these cases, these words are sometimes not classified as being solely belgicisms, since they are used in a broader context.

 Origins of Belgicisms

-Belgium has three national official languages, and consequently, the French spoken in the French part of Belgium is considerably under the influence of the languages of the other Belgian regions, and is also enriched by vocabulary from the languages of neighbouring countries.
-In addition, there's also influence from English on Belgian-French distinct from its influence on French-French (e.g., the word boiler is not used in Metropolitan French).
+Belgium has three national official languages, and consequently, the French spoken in the Francophone region of Belgium is under considerable influence from the other official Belgian languages.
+Belgian French is also enriched by loan words from the languages of neighbouring countries.
+In addition, there's also influence from English loan words that do not exist in Standard French (e.g., the word boiler is not used in Metropolitan French).

 Belgian French is also influenced by vocabulary from other regional Romance languages, such as Picard, Walloon, Lorrain and Champenois.
 Belgicisms directly influenced by Walloon are specifically called Wallonisms.